 The CSO Chorus appears several times throughout the season with the Canton Symphony Orchestra, and has begun pursuing some chorus-only concerts.
 They practice on Monday evenings from September through May from 7:00pm-9:30pm at the Birk Center within Walsh University.
 Auditions are held periodically throughout the season.

 The view from the top of the stage, looking out towards the audience over a 60-piece orchestra is indescribably profound.
-Members of the chorus are able to sing with not only the Canton Symphony Orchestra, but also with some of the industry’s most renown soloists and ensembles.
-Members have plenty of instruction and support to prepare for more difficult pieces, as some concerts feature choral parts in different languages such as German, Italian, French, and more.
-The group is not just a supplemental piece to the CSO – it is its own community program that is meant to educate and support vocalists looking for a place to sing.
+Members of the chorus are able to sing with not only the Canton Symphony Orchestra, but also with some of the industry’s most renowned soloists and ensembles.
+Members have plenty of instruction and support to prepare for more difficult pieces, as some concerts feature choral parts in different languages, such as German, Italian, French, and more.
+The group is not just a supplemental piece to the CSO–it is its own community program that is meant to educate and support vocalists looking for a place to sing.

 Try Us Out!